mkirwa/Learning/cafe/README33.md

 ## Overview

-This project optimizes database performance by reducing the number of individual queries executed when retrieving target entities associated with car details.
+This project optimizes database performance by reducing the number of individual queries executed when retrieving Select entities associated with car details.
 Instead of making a separate database call for each car, we batch fetch the data in a single query, significantly improving efficiency.

 ## Problem Statement